xNaCly/blog/content/posts/2025/handrolling-iso8601-support-for-go.md

 ### Dealing with unexpected state transitions

-Since I want to provide myself very extensive error contexts I whipped up the following error constants and the `ISO8601DurationError` for wrapping it with the position the error occured in:
+Since I want to provide myself very extensive error contexts and I was disappointed with the usual `unexpected input` shenanigans, I whipped up the following error constants and the `ISO8601DurationError` for wrapping it with the position the error occured in: